Directory of Services

 Send Email to Code Enforcement:

 The main responsibility of Code Enforcement is to assist residents and property owners in the Village with complying with the zoning codes and regulations of our municipality and enforcement of the New York State Fire Prevention and Building Codes.

 If you have a code complaint, you can download our Complaint of Violation form and submit it to Code Enforcement.
-Either drop it off at Village Hall, or email it to email@example.com.
+Either drop it off at Village Hall, or .

 Zoning regulates the use of land within its boundaries.
 The zoning regulations have different zoning districts with each district having different permitted uses and requirements.
 The purpose of zoning is to:

 - Promote the health, safety and general welfare of the community